Nick-Rivera/quartz/docs/tutorials/tutorial-lesson-02.md

 compound of the name and group.

-You now have a general idea about what Jobs and Triggers are, you can learn more about them in <a
+Now that you have a general idea about what Jobs and Triggers are, you can learn more about them in <a
     href="tutorial-lesson-03.html" title="Tutorial Lesson 3">Lesson 3: More About Jobs &amp; JobDetails</a> and <a
     href="tutorial-lesson-04.html" title="Tutorial Lesson 4">Lesson 4: More About Triggers</a>.